-Figure 2-12.
-Shifter Block Diagram
+Figure 2.9 Shifter Block Diagram

 Any of the SI, SE or SR registers can be read and written in the same cycle.
 Registers are read at the beginning of the cycle and written at the end of the cycle.
 All register reads, therefore, read values loaded at the end of a previous cycle.
 A new value written to a register cannot be read out until a subsequent cycle.
 This allows an input register to provide an operand to the shifter at the beginning of the cycle and be updated with the next operand at the end of the same cycle.
 It also allows a result register to be stored in memory and updated with a new result in the same cycle.
-See "Multifunction Instructions" in the ADSP-218x DSP Instruction Set Reference for an illustration of this same-cycle read and write.
+See the discussion of "Multifunction Instructions" in Chapter 15, "Instruction Set Reference" for an illustration of this same-cycle read and write.

-The shifter contains a duplicate bank of registers behind the primary registers (see Figure 2-12).
+The shifter contains a duplicate bank of registers, shown in Figure 2.9 behind the primary registers.
 There are actually two sets of SE, SB, SI, SR1, and SR0 registers.
 Only one bank is accessible at a time.
 The additional bank of registers can be activated for extremely fast context switching.
 A new task, such as an interrupt service routine, can then be executed without transferring current states to storage.